-Thank you NetGalley and Berkley Publishing Group for providing an ebook, which I have reviewed honestly and voluntarily.
+Thank you to NetGalley and the author/publisher for an electronic ARC, which I reviewed honestly and voluntarily.

-If you would like to read this book and form your own opinion, please consider purchasing through this link: Buy The Minders.
-As an Amazon Associate I earn from qualifying purchases at no extra cost to you.
+If you would like to read this book and form your own opinion, please consider purchasing through this link: Buy The Night She Disappeared.
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Thanks!

 Click here for a description of my rating scale.